python/cpython/Doc/distutils/apiref.rst

 =================================================

 .. module:: distutils.text_file
-   :synopsis: provides the TextFile class, a simple interface to text files
+   :synopsis: Provides the TextFile class, a simple interface to text files

 This module provides the :class:`TextFile` class, which gives an interface  to